 In the tree-structured event handler store, the nodes (φ) are stored by reference (loc).
 Nodes have a unique identifier (id), an attribute, and an event handler map, like in the unstructured event handler store.
-They also contain a pointer to their parent (a_p) , and a list of pointers to their children (A) (if any).
-The root node is at a^{rt} .
-The node at this address cannot be replaced with another node, but its attribute may be updated and children can be added to it.
+They also contain a pointer to

 The tree-structured SMS event handler store has two copies and similar to the unstructured SMS event handler store.
 The tree-structured FS event handler store supports faceted attributes, as well as a faceted parent pointer (a^{FS}) and list of faceted pointers to children (A^{FS}).
-Because nodes are uniquely identified by their ID, a node may have a faceted parent pointer, for instance, if a node is created as a child of φ_H in the H context and then a node with the same ID is created as a child of φ_L in the H context.
-A node might have a faceted pointer in its list of children if a child is added in the H context, but not the H context.
-In this case, if the child is at address H0, the node would have H1 in its list of children.
+Because nodes are uniquely identified by their ID, a node may have a faceted parent pointer, for instance, if a node is created as a child of φ_H in the H context and then a node with the same ID is created as a child of φ_L in the L context.
+A node might have a faceted pointer in its list of children if a child is added in the H context, but not the L context.
+In this case, if the child is at address a, the node would have $\langle a | \cdot \rangle$ in its list of children.